top of page

 Carnegie Hall & Kodak Hall: Gateways Festival Orchestra

-Part of Carnegie Classics, Carnegie Hall Live on WQXR, and the Kodak Hall series, violinist Dr. Edward W. Hardy joins the Gateways Festival Orchestra, lead by Anthony Parnther, in a thoughtfully curated program of Antonín Dvořák’s Eighth Symphony, William Levi Dawson’s Negro Folk Symphony, and selected songs and spirituals featuring Grammy-winning mezzo-soprano J’Nai Bridges.
+Part of Carnegie Classics, Carnegie Hall Live on WQXR, the Kodak Hall series, and Kaufman Music Center, violinist Dr. Edward W. Hardy joins two different concert experiences: the Gateways Festival Orchestra, lead by Anthony Parnther, in a thoughtfully curated program of Antonín Dvořák’s Eighth Symphony, William Levi Dawson’s Negro Folk Symphony, and selected songs and spirituals featuring Grammy-winning mezzo-soprano J’Nai Bridges, and Curtis Stewart's concert "Seasons of Change" that premiere's his "24 American Caprices," a recomposition of Vivaldi’s Four Seasons as the frame for an Afrofuturist meditation on climate change, class and the nature of digital memory.

 Thursday, April 24, 2025 | 7:30 PM EST ($20-$30)